AnuragJaybhaye/Weather-API-Dashboard/README.md

 **The Result: Data in Real-Time**
 The final result is a responsive, all-in-one weather station.
 As of this morning, a user could see that it was 24.2 °C and misty in Hyderabad, with a 100% chance of rain today.
 They could also see that the air quality was "Good" with an AQI of 37, and that sunset would be at 06:46 PM. ☀️
 This project was an incredible learning experience.
-It pushed me beyond static files and taught me the end-to-end process of working with live APIs—from the initial connection and JSON parsing to designing a polished and insightful dashboard.
+It pushed me beyond static files and taught me the end-to-end process of working with live APIs from the initial connection and JSON parsing to designing a polished and insightful dashboard.
 It proves that with the right tools, we can turn the constant flow of data from the world around us into something clear, useful, and beautiful. 💡

 Here is the Dashboard: